 16 (1) The Board may, on its own motion or at the request of any party, hold an informal settlement conference in relation to any appeal.

 (2) An informal settlement conference will be presided over by a Board member (the “Presiding Board Member”), and shall be subject to the following provisions:

 (a) participation by a party is voluntary;

-(4) The Informal Settlement Conference will be confidential.
-Any information or documents provided or exchanged during the Conference, and any suggestion for resolution of the issues, or any offer to settle, made during the Conference, shall remain confidential, and not be disclosed in evidence in the present or any subsequent proceeding, nor be placed in the Board file, unless the party who provided the information or document, or who made the suggestion or offer, consents to such disclosure and to the manner of such disclosure.
+(4) The informal settlement conference will be confidential.
+Any information or documents provided or exchanged during the conference, and any suggestion for resolution of the issues, or any offer to settle, made during the conference, shall remain confidential, and not be disclosed in evidence in the present or any subsequent proceeding, nor be placed in the Board’s files, unless the party who provided the information or document, or who made the suggestion or offer, consents to such disclosure and to the manner of such disclosure.

 (7) (a) An agreement between the parties may, depending upon the circumstances of the particular proceeding, and the nature of the proceeding itself, include

 (i) withdrawal of an appeal,